From the Table: News from The Good Table Community

 Zoom Drop-Ins for Pastors and Leaders

-Leadership, especially pastoral, can be an isolating path and we want to ensure that leaders across Canada feel held and cared for.
+Leadership, especially pastoral, can sometimes be an isolating path and we want to ensure that leaders across Canada feel held and cared for.
 We're launching a regular Zoom drop-in space specifically for pastors and ministry leaders who are part of The Good Table.
-This is an attempt to answer the request that many of made for new spaces for connections and relationships, that support the in-person local, regional and national connection points.
+This is an attempt to answer the request that many of you have made for new spaces for connections and relationships, that support the in-person local, regional and national connection points.
 Our collective hope is that these times are informal, unhurried spaces to check in, pray together, share what's alive in your community, ask questions, and simply be with others who get it.
 Dates and times are coming soon so keep an eye on your inbox.

 Youth Camp in Southwestern Ontario